-Manipulation: Say ‘mat’.
+Manipulation: Say mat.
 Now take out the /m/ and put /s/ in its place and say the new word.
 ‘Sat’.

 There is evidence to suggest that deletion and manipulation of phonemes are skills that develop as a result of learning to read and are therefore reciprocal to reading skills rather than prerequisites.
 Certainly, phoneme manipulation tasks involving four or more phonemes are difficult to do without having some knowledge of letter-sound relationships.
-Some children find deletion and manipulation of sounds easier using letter tiles, which reflects research showing that phonemic awareness training is most effective when combined with phonics.
+Some children find deletion and manipulation of sounds easier when using letter tiles, which reflects research showing that phonemic awareness training is most effective when combined with phonics.

 Want to drop us a line?
 You can get in touch by filling out the form below and we’ll get back to you as soon as possible!